Managing Editor, Wisconsin 101; Our History in Objects

 I currently serve as Managing Editor for Wisconsin101, Our History in Objects, a state-wide digital public history project organized in cooperation between the UW-Madison History Department, the Wisconsin Historical Society, and Wisconsin Public Radio’s Wisconsin Life radio program.
 Wisconsin101 uses the histories of everyday “objects” for use in high school classrooms to teach Wisconsin’s history and illustrate the interconnected experiences that stitch the state together and make up our daily lives– often in ways we completely overlook.
 To do this, the site profiles “objects” like a penguin server or a fishing lure.
 These object-histories then anchor a series of stories that contextualizes that object within the people, places, ideas, and production processes that gave it meaning.
 Wisconsin101 is an ambitious crowd-sourced public history project and the job of the Managing Editor includes working with individuals, classrooms, historical societies, and community groups state-wide to develop object-histories, assisting authors through the editorial process, coordinating a state-wide Editorial Board of professional historians, publishing these object-histories on our website, and promoting them online and locally.

-Editor, Edge Effects
+Editorial Board Member, Edge Effects